E03

 • Visual inspection: Check the Hyundai standby generator battery for swelling, cracks, or leakage.
 Inspect terminals for corrosion (white/green deposits).

-• Clean and tighten terminals: Disconnect negative first, then positive.
+• Clean and tighten terminals: Disconnect the negative terminal first, then the positive.
 Clean posts and clamps with a wire brush and a baking soda solution if corroded.
 Reinstall clamps (positive first, then negative) and tighten securely.

 • Measure battery voltage: Use a multimeter.
 A healthy 12 V battery should read about 12.6 V at rest.
-If below ~12.0 V, recharge with an appropriate charger or replace.
+If below ~12.0 V, recharge with an appropriate charger or replace it.

 • Retest start: Clear E03 on the controller and attempt a manual start.
 If the battery quickly drops under load or E03 returns, replace the starting battery with a Hyundai-approved capacity and type.